 Yes, you read that right!

-A recent study shows that using emojis in your post-purchase communication can positively impact your customers’ attitude and lead to an increase in repeat purchases and word-of-mouth mentions.
+A recent study shows that using emojis in your post-purchase communication can positively impact your customers’ attitudes and lead to an increase in repeat purchases and word-of-mouth mentions.

 Your customers aren’t dumb.